dashhive/DashPhrase.js/README.md

 ### DashPhrase.encode(bytes)

 Encode an array of 16, 20, 24, 28, or 32 bytes (typically a `Uint8Array`) into a
-passphrase using the Base2048 word list dictionary.
+recovery phrase using the Base2048 word list dictionary.

 ```js
 let bytes = Uint8Array.from([0, 255, 0, 255, 0, 255, 0, 255, 0, 255, 0, 255]);